-Financial aid programs created by the federal government are called ‘‘Title IV Funds’’ and include the Pell grant, Supplemental (SEOG) grant, Academic Competitiveness Grant, National SMART Grant, TEACH Grant, Perkins Loan, Stafford Loan, and Parent (PLUS) Loan.
+Financial aid programs created by the federal government are called ‘‘Title IV Funds’’ and include the Pell grant, Supplemental (SEOG) grant, TEACH Grant, Perkins Loan, Stafford Loan, and Parent (PLUS) Loan.

 Title IV funds are awarded with the understanding that the student will attend school for the entire period for which the assistance was offered.
 However, should a student need to take a leave of absence or withdraw*, they may no longer be eligible for the full amount of Title IV funds awarded in the Award Letter.

 Federal law requires that the Financial Aid Office determine at what point Title IV funds will cease to be made available once the student's enrollment has ended, and any unearned funds will be returned to the federal financial aid program.
 Details on the return of title IV funds calculation is available here.

 We determine how much LMU-funded financial aid a student has earned in accordance with Loyola Marymount University's refund policy as published on the Office of Student Financial Services website on the Student Accounts page.